kennywall/import-test/_posts/2012-02-05-citygrid-local-mobile-social-stack--geoloqi.md

 Geoloqi&nbsp;is a perfect addition to the CityGrid Local, Mobile, Social Stack.
 They offer some essential location tracking, location messaging and storage every mobile app can take advantage of, and they do it all in a way that considers your users battery life--which will make for a much better user experience.
 In Spring 2012 they are also working on rich location based analytics, so you can gain more insight into your mobile app users behavior.
-I&rsquo;m adding Geoloqi to the CityGrid Local, Mobile, Social Stack and will be weaving more of their services into what we offer here in the CityGrid Developer Center as well as our hackathon tools.</p>
+I&rsquo;m adding Geoloqi to the CityGrid Local, Mobile, Social Stack and will be weaving more of their services into what we offer here in the CityGrid Developer Center as well as our hackathon tools.
-<center><p><a href="http://apievangelist.com/2012/02/05/citygrid-local,-mobile,-social-stack--geoloqi/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>